 Restoring your teeth that have problems or that have been missing is one of the best things you can do for your smile.
 Preston Commons Dental Care’s staff and dentist are completely dedicated to helping you get the smile you’ve always dreamed of.
-There are many restorative procedures available that can help complete your smile with strong teeth.
+There are many restorative procedures available in Dallas that can help complete your smile with strong teeth.

 Why Restore My Teeth?

 Our teeth are so important in our everyday activities and our health.
 Having cavities can cause constant tooth pain and discomfort.
 If left untouched, a cavity can spread causing serious damage and possibly the loss of a tooth.

 Missing teeth can affect one’s confidence in their appearance, taking the steps necessary to have a complete smile can build that confidence.

 If you have tooth damage due to tooth decay, there are a few options that could be helpful.
 Dental fillings are perhaps the most common solution.
 The dentist will clean the affected area and then fill in the missing pieces with a strong and reliable material that will help restore the integrity and strength of your tooth.